andriyatiwary/TSF-GRIP-TASK-1/README.md

-# TSF-TASK1

-Prediction using Supervised ML-
+# Prediction using Supervised ML

-● Predict the percentage of an student based on the no. of study hours.
+Predict the percentage of an student based on the no. of study hours.

-● This is a simple linear regression task as it involves just 2 variables.
+This is a simple linear regression task as it involves just 2 variables.

-● Data can be found at http://bit.ly/w-data
+Data can be found at http://bit.ly/w-data